 Employee Names:

 Job Title(s):

 Section/Faculty:

 Trade Union (where applicable):

 Nature of Grievance:

 Full details - staff must set out the nature of the providing as much information as possible inclindividuals concerned.
 This should include refewhere possible.
 Continue on a separate sheet uding date(s), time(s) and the names of any erences to incidents, documents and evidence

-Prior to invoking the formal procedure the resolve the matter informally. staff group should first have tried to
+Prior to invoking the formal procedure the serior to the matter informally. staff group should first have tried to

-What steps did the staff members take to atter npt to resolve the grievance informally?
+What steps did the staff members take to atten npt to resolve the grievance informally?

--

-Manager's Name: Date of meeting(s): If you have not taken steps to resolve the issudoing so? ue informally what were the reasons for not What was the result of any discussions held voncerned in this connection? with your line manager or the individual(s) What steps do you feel could be taken by the College to assist resolve this complaint?
-Evidence Documentation in support of grievance attach ned Yes/No List documents and purpose: Name of Witness(es) to be interviewed, if a any.
-Name: Title: Relevance of evidence (brief outline):
+Manager's Name: Date of meeting(s):

+If you have not taken steps to resolve the is doing so? ssue informally what were the reasons for not

+What was the result of any discussions held concerned in this connection? d with your line manager or the individual(s)

+What steps do you feel could be taken by th ne College to assist resolve this complaint?

+Evidence

+Documentation in support of grievance atta ached Yes/No

+If no, why not?

+List documents and purpose:

+Name of Witness(es) to be interviewed, i if any.

 Name: Title:

 Relevance of evidence (brief outline):

 Name: Title:

 Relevance of evidence (brief outline):

+T:0

 Name: Title:

 Relevance of evidence (brief outline):

-,
+Name: Title:

+Relevance of evidence (brief outline):

-We apply for our grievance to be formally investigated Procedure of Glasgow Kelvin College. ted under the Collective Grievance
+We apply for our grievance to be formally investigated under the Collective Grievance Procedure of Glasgow Kelvin College.

 Our representative will be:

 Employees' signature:

 Date: